The Connection Between Migraines and Neck Pain

 How can neck pain and headaches be treated?

 Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, we’ll develop a treatment plan with you.
 In your sessions, you’ll be taken through moves that build strength and flexibility.
 Our team of physical therapists at Armor physical therapy will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.

-Contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.
+Request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.